emday4prez/PacMen/README.md

 ## Description

 Creating Pacmen at the click of a button!
+This method of creating images on click scales very well.
+The site also randomizes the speed and direction using javascript.

 ### How to run: